-> You can be the stream monitor in this story!
-Learn how you can get involved in macroinvertebrate monitoring – and join the Clean Water Challenge so you won't miss important updates about next year's Winter Salt Watch.
+You can be the stream monitor in this story!
+Learn how you can get involved in macroinvertebrate monitoring – and subscribe to our newsletter so you won't miss important updates about next year's Winter Salt Watch.
 Or read more about where we've learned salt is a problem.

 And don't forget to request your Salt Watch kit